cailleanC1C/C1C-Recruitment/docs/ops/Config.md

 - Invalid value ⇒ disabled; logs one admin-ping warning per feature key.
 - Startup continues regardless; platform services (cache, scheduler, watchdog, RBAC) are never gated.

+**Operator flow**

+1. Edit the `FeatureToggles` worksheet in the environment’s Mirralith Sheet.
+2. Run `!rec refresh config` (or the admin bang alias) to pull the latest worksheet values.
+3. Confirm the tab and headers with `!checksheet`; resolve any ⚠️ rows before retrying.

 **Troubleshooting**

 - Warnings mention the first role listed in `ADMIN_ROLE_IDS` and are posted to the runtime log channel.